nielskee/draft-articles/tech-hiring-pt1.md

 > research and discovery to iterative development, rollout and
 > long-term maintenance.

-This is close to perfect.
-It gives a flavour not just of the the tools, the technology, the *stuff*, but also of the people and the team dynamic.
-And then, this:
+This is great.
+It gives a flavour not just of the the tools and the technology, but also of the people and the team dynamic.
+And then, oh lordy, this:

 > What you can expect
 >